JODY’S TEST RIDER CHRONICLES: MY LIFE AS AN MXA TEST PILOT

 In 1975, Cycle News editor Richard Creed called and said that they needed people who actually raced motocross on their staff.
 I agreed to join them, but only if they let me do the complete Trans-AMA Series before reporting to work.
 They said okay and picked up the tab for the greatest ten weeks in my young life.
 I didn’t stay at Cycle News for very long, but I had fun.
 Within my first year, I had offers to work as a test editor at Cycle, Cycle World, Cycle Guide, Popular Cycling, Dirt Bike and a very small magazine called Motocross Action.

 No suspense.
 I chose Motocross Action because it was about what I did.
 No fluff.
 No headlights.
 No speedometers.
 No posers (at least back in the day).
 It was all about motocross and only about motocross.
 I was no spring chicken at this point.
-I had started racing in 1968 on a Sachs, spent several years campaigning Hodakas and CZs, did two years of test rider gigs, worked at Cycle News from 1975 to 1976, and went to work at MXA on January 3, 1976.
+I had started racing motocross in 1968 on a Sachs, spent several years campaigning Hodakas and CZs, did two years of test rider gigs, worked at Cycle News from 1975 to 1976, and went to work at MXA on January 3, 1977.
 I’ll do the math for you — I’ve been at MXA for 43 years.
 It’s a record of some kind for something that nobody keeps records of.

 I USED TO TEST BY RIDING AS FAST AS I COULD.
 EVENTUALLY, I CRASHED OR THE BIKE BROKE.
 NO BIG DEAL; BREAKING AND CRASHING WERE AN EVERYDAY PART OF LIFE WITH THE MACHINERY OF THE 1970s.

 To this day, I still race every weekend.
-And just like 44 odd years ago, I never race the same bike for longer than one month.
+And just like four decades ago, I never race the same bike for longer than one month.
 And more often than not, I race a different bike in every moto.
 In the last four decades I have ridden virtually every motocross bike made, including most of the worthwhile works bikes and more roaches than a case of Raid could kill.
 The list is impressive (not in small part because it dates back to the early 1970s).

 In the 1970s, production bikes didn’t have very many tuning possibilities.
 There were no clickers on the shocks or forks, and you just rode them as they came out of the crate.
 I used to test a CZ, Bultaco, Maico, BSA, Ossa, Montesa or Carabela by riding it as fast as I could.
 If that didn’t tell me anything, I rode it faster.
 Eventually, I rode it so hard that I crashed or it broke.
 No big deal; breaking and crashing were an everyday part of life with the agricultural machinery of the 1970s.